A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Algebraic Rate

 As we learned in the last section the Ka\v{c}anov iteration converges for fixed~$\epsilon$, but the rate depends badly on the choice of the relaxation interval $\eps=[\epslower,\epsupper]$.
 Furthermore, we have algebraic convergence of the error $\Jeps(u_\eps)- \calJ(u)$ induced by the relaxation.
 We will combine these results to deduce an algebraic rate of the full error $\mathcal{J}_{\epsilon_n}(v_n) -\mathcal{J}(u)$ in terms of~$n$ for a specific predefined choice of~$\epsilon_n$.
 To achieve our goal we will use that $|\nabla u|\in L^{q,\infty}(\Omega)$ for some $q>p$, which is justified by Theorems~\ref{thm:regCM} and~\ref{thm:regE}.

 Let us consider a sequence of solutions created by our relaxed $p$-Ka{\v c}anov{} algorithm.
-In particular, $\epsilon_n$ is now a sequence.
+In particular, $\epsilon_n=[\epsilon_{n,-},\epsilon_{n,+}]$ is now an increasing sequence of intervals.
 Then exactly as in Theorem~\ref{thm:convalg} we get the following estimate. \begin{theorem} There is a constant $c_K>1$ such that

 holds for $ \delta_n := \tfrac 1{c_K} (\tfrac{\epsilon_{n,-}}{\epsilon_{n,+}})^{2-p}$. \end{theorem} Since~$\epsilon_n \subset \epsilon_{n+1}$, we have~$\mathcal{J}_{\epsilon_{n+1}} \leq \mathcal{J}_{\epsilon_n}$.
 This and Theorem~\ref{thm:convalg2} imply